-For the meantime, while you have not yet made up your mind whether to root your Android device or not, make it run fast and efficient by downloading the Outbyte Android Care app.
+For the meantime, while you have not yet made up your mind whether to root your Android device or not, make it run fast and efficient by downloading the android cleaner app.
 Not only does it clear away the junk files on your device that are consuming storage space; it also closes unnecessary apps that are causing it to slow down.

 So, which APK or app will you use to root your Android device?
 We would like to know more about it.
 Share details of the APK in the comments section.